 When printing out your design, the steps you’ll need to take will depend on whether you’re using transfer paper for darker shirts or lighter fabrics.

 With light transfer paper, you’ll have to place the image face down.
-This reflects the image backward, so you must mirror the design (especially if you’re working with text).
+This reflects the image backward, so you need to mirror the design (especially if you’re working with text).
 Select the mirror image or reverse setting in the print options window.
-You may also flip the image in an editing program.
+You can also flip the image in an editing program.

 No additional action is required for dark shirts – the graphic will appear exactly as it’s shown on your screen, with the transfer paper face up.

 Instead of regular printer paper, load the printer with transfer paper.
 Choose a high-resolution image setting, check the print preview for safety, and click Print.

 Cut out your design very carefully, using sharp scissors.
 Any remaining blank paper will leave an imprint on your shirt, so it’s important to be thorough and patient during this step.
 Use a paper craft knife if needed.

 Once done, place your cotton underlay on a hard, smooth surface that can withstand heat – an ironing board will not suffice.
 Turn on your iron and set it to a cotton setting or high temperature.
 Check the transfer paper packaging for any specific instructions.
 Place your t-shirt on the cotton underlay and start ironing to get a flat surface.

 Now, it’s time to apply your transferred image to the shirt fabric.
 This step will determine whether your final results meet your expectations, so take your time to be extra precise.
 Measure out your dimensions and center your placement.